SpotMcCormick/Grocery_Analysis/README.md

 https://www.kaggle.com/c/favorita-grocery-sales-forecasting

 The question asked by stakeholders is that we need to meet the KPI of 19 million trasactions each year by the day.
-To get the total number of transactions by day i wrote this code in SQL
+To get the total number of transactions by day I wrote this code in SQL

         SELECT
         SUM(transactions) as total_transactions,